 Each candidate who submits a ballot designation shall file a completed ballot designation worksheet that supports the use of that ballot designation by the candidate.
-The ballot designation worksheet shall be filed with the elections official at the same time that the candidate files his or her declaration of candidacy. § 13107.3
+The ballot designation worksheet shall be filed with the elections official at the same time the candidate files his or her declaration of candidacy. § 13107.3 the immediately preceding 12 months pursuant to the requirements of the Political Reform Act of 1974, As Amended.
+Gov. Code §§ 87200, 87201

-D. STATEMENT OF ECONOMIC INTERESTS.
+D. STATEMENT OF ECONOMIC INTERESTS

-Each candidate must file a Statement of Economic Interests with the county elections official disclosing investments, interests in real property, and any income received during the immediately preceding 12 months pursuant to the requirements of the Political Reform Act of 1974, As Amended.
+Each candidate must file a Statement of Economic Interests with the county elections official disclosing investments, interests in real property, and any income received during